 In light of this data, some analysts believe that these shoppers might come out ahead if they switched over to leasing.
-However, for buyers with bad credit, this may not an ideal option.
+However, for buyers with bad credit, this may not be an ideal option.

 It seems that car shoppers who are primarily concerned with driving the newest vehicles don't mind the idea of always having a car payment.
 But by rolling negative equity over into new loans every two or three years, these buyers are doing nothing to end their underwater status.